-Earlier in the beginning of April, PieSoft programmers were listening to, learning from, and were inspired by the latest technical developments in the Java Ecosystem at the international conference JPoint-2019.
-The event took place in Moscow, Russia and brought together over a thousand participants and 43 speakers with their reports synchronized on four parallel tracks.
-Among various topics most frequently discussed within the event, particular emphasis was placed on a successful development of a new product through improving concurrent engineering, parallel execution processes, tools, and best practices.
-Which means it’s time for you to find out what concurrency is and why it is so essential in today’s Java world.
+At the beginning of April, PieSoft programmers were listening to, learning from, and being inspired by the latest technical developments in the Java Ecosystem at the international conference JPoint-2019.
+The event took place in Moscow, Russia, and brought together over a thousand participants and 43 speakers with their reports synchronized on four parallel tracks.
+Among various topics most frequently discussed within the event, particular emphasis was placed on successfully developing a new product through improving concurrent engineering, parallel execution processes, tools, and best practices.
+This means it’s time for you to find out what concurrency is and why it is so essential in today’s Java world.

-So, what if you look it up in the dictionary
+So, what if you look up “concurrency” in the dictionary

 - parallel computing

-However, concurrency is the most general term showing that more than one task is performed at the same time.
+However, concurrency is the most general term showing that more than one task is performed simultaneously.
 For example, you can watch TV and post photos on Facebook at the same time.
 Oh, common!
 Even Windows 95 could simultaneously play music and show pictures.

-So, when we say concurrency we don’t mean how this concurrency is to be obtained: by pausing some microprogrammes and switching them to another task; by truly simultaneous execution; by delegating work to other devices or something else.
+So, when we say concurrency, we don’t mean how it is to be obtained: by pausing some microprograms and switching them to another task; by truly simultaneous execution; by delegating work to other devices or something else.
 It does not matter.

-We talk about parallel computing when more than one computing device is involved (for example, a processor) that simultaneously perform several tasks.
+We talk about parallel computing when more than one computing device (for example, a processor) simultaneously performs several tasks.

 Parallel execution is a strict subset of concurrent computing.
-This means that on a computer with one processor parallel programming is impossible.
+This means that parallel programming is impossible on a computer with one processor.

 The threads “abstract” low-level details from the user and allow you to perform more than one task “in parallel.”
-The operating system, execution environment, or library hide the details whether multithreaded execution is concurrent (when we have more threads than physical processors), or parallel (when the number of threads is fewer or equal to the number of processors and several tasks are physically executed at the same time).
+The operating system, execution environment, or library hide the details of whether multi-threaded execution is concurrent (when we have more threads than physical processors) or parallel (when the number of lines is fewer or equal to the number of processors and several tasks are physically executed at the same time).

-Asynchrony implies that the operation can be performed by someone on the side: a remote web site, a server, or other device outside the current system.
+Asynchrony implies that someone can operate on the side: a remote website, a server, or another device outside the current system.

 The core attribute of such operations is that their beginning requires significantly less time than the main work.
-That allows you to perform many asynchronous operations simultaneously even on a device with a small number of computing applications.
+That allows you to perform many asynchronous functions simultaneously, even on a device with a small number of computing applications.

 Concurrency in practice